CHRONIC PAIN CHAMPIONS

 Just like a car's battery system, we can add more energy to our days by doing things like:

-• Doing self-help activities like deep breathing, tai chi, mindfulness, yoga, and muscle relaxation
+• Incorporating activities like deep breathing, tai chi, mindfulness, yoga, and muscle relaxation.

-• Modifying activities, like using good body posture, to make things easier, not harder
+• Modifying and moderating activities to make things easier, not harder.

 Check out 50 ways to live well, despite chronic pain.